canonical/k8s-snap/docs/src/snap/explanation/ingress.md

 In Kubernetes, understanding how inbound traffic is managed inside of your cluster can be complex.
-While there is abundant documentation, this explanation provides you with the essentials to successfully manage your Canonical Kubernetes cluster.
+This explanation provides you with the essentials to successfully manage your Canonical Kubernetes cluster.

 ## Network